cilium/cilium/Documentation/community/roadmap.rst

 maintain.
 This is a good area to get involved if you are interested in learning more about Cilium internals and development.

+.. _rm-tetragon:

 Tetragon Security
 ~~~~~~~~~~~~~~~~~

-Tetragon provides security observability and runtime enforcement through the JSON events and the Tetragon
+`Tetragon`_ is a sub-project within the Cilium family.
+It provides security observability and runtime enforcement through the JSON events and the Tetragon
 CLI for things like process execution, file access, network observability, and
 privileged execution.

+Although Tetragon is still in Beta stage, it is already in
+production use with a set of adopters.

 Codebase modularization
 ~~~~~~~~~~~~~~~~~~~~~~~